armandfardeau/dinghy-ffv4/content/en/docs/tides/_index.md

 ---
-title: "Tides"
+title: 🌊 The tides
 weight: 1
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/"
+  - "/docs/tides/water_height_calculation"
 ---

-# 🌊 The tides

 ## Definitions

 * **Tide**: daily oscillation of the sea whose level rises and falls alternately in the same place, caused by the attraction of the Moon and the Sun.